Guide to Duo’s Federal EditionsLast Updated: February 2nd, 2024

 To sign-up for Duo’s federal editions, please fill out the contact form on Duo's Federal Editions page.
 Once submitted, Duo will reach out to qualify and confirm eligibility to ensure customers are federal agencies, federal contractors, public sector entities, or Cloud Service Providers (CSPs) pursuing FedRAMP.

-Duo’s integrations communicate with Duo's service via HTTPS on TCP port 443, for both standard and federal editions.
+Duo’s integrations communicate with Duo's service via HTTPS on TCP port 443, for both commercial and federal editions.

 Firewall configurations that restrict outbound access to Duo's service with rules using destination IP addresses or IP address ranges aren't recommended, since these may change over time to maintain our service's high availability.
-If your organization requires IP-based rules, please review Duo KB article 1337 for additional information.
+If your organization requires IP-based rules, please contact your Account Team or Support Team for additional information.

 Many of Duo’s applications support the use of an HTTP proxy to provide connectivity to Duo.
 Check the documentation or FAQs for the Duo applications you will be deploying to determine if they support HTTP proxy.

-This document describes how Duo's federal editions differ from Duo’s standard editions.
+This document describes how Duo's federal editions differ from Duo’s commercial editions.

 Duo's federal editions strictly require TLS 1.2 secured communications.
 Ensure that your Duo application versions and the operating systems of the hosts where you install Duo applications also support TLS 1.2.